 - The complicated and heavily clad L-shape tower has been simplified and is much glassier.
-The lightness and articulation of the east facade with its projecting balconies and window wall has been employed on the other facades.
+The lightness and articulation of the east façade with its projecting balconies and window wall has been employed on the other facades.
 The ends of the "L" now have a consistent language and the other facades share similar fenestrations.
 The horizontality of the tower is expressed with solid metal panels at the floor levels with staggered glazing and infill panels in a darker tone.
 The tower steps down at the eastern end towards the river while extending all the way down to the ground on the River Parkway anchoring itself between the two podium brick masses. - The design concept of the podium has been strengthened and limited to two ideas; masonry façade with more formal expression of punched openings and recessed balconies along the street frontages and a glazed and layered façade with projecting balconies along the greenway.
 Masonry holds the corners for an appropriate urban condition, while the greenway façade is more refined and lighter.
 This mass of the eastern façade has been a challenge given the 320' length, which is a unique condition along the greenway.
 The footprint at the northeast corner has been pulled back from the greenway and the upper floors between the projecting bays have been lowered to provide outdoor terraces.
-These shifts, combined with the horizontal expression carried down from the tower, provide a façade along the greenway trail and river that is articulated and appropriately scaled. - A consistent language defines the ground floor residential units which are enriched with porches, railings, and lighting.
-The live-work units and maker spaces at the eastern end are also coherent and detailed with large storefront glazing and overhead doors. - Where exhaust/air exchange does not occur through the roof, it is discretely integrated in the floor slabs with a flush metal duct vent cover, which is similar on the podium. - The limited number and high quality materials (brick, composite metal panel and glass, wood accent) complement those found in the district.
+These shifts, combined with the horizontal expression carried down from the tower, provide a facade along the greenway trail and river that is articulated and appropriately scaled. - A consistent language defines the ground floor residential units which are enriched with porches, railings, and lighting.
+The live-work units and maker spaces at the eastern end are also coherent and detailed with large storefront glazing and overhead doors. - Where exhaust/air exchange does not occur through the roof, it is discretely integrated in the floor slabs with a flush metal duct vent cover, which is similar on the podium. - The limited number and high-quality materials (brick, composite metal panel and glass, wood accent) complement those found in the district.
+At the 6/11/20 hearing the Commission was supportive of changing the glass railings on the masonry podium volumes to either bird-safe glazing or cable railing to help address the concerns with potential bird strikes at the lower levels of the building that are adjacent to the greenway.
+The revisions have been made and result in a coherent railing treatment at all balconies on masonry cladding.